12 luxury villas with inspiring interior design

 Built in the 1940s, Villa Ausacium is a property ahead of its time.
 Its architectural beauty comes from the master of Italian Rationalism, Pietro Lingeri.
 Homes bordering Lake Como vie for attention – Villa Ausacium will win yours.
 It has clean lines and minimalist interiors, contrasting with more traditional residences around the lake edge.

-Villa Sonrei spoils you with views, whether you’re admiring the mountains and glistening Mediterranean through the numerous floor-to-ceiling windows, or the modern sculptures and paintings that tastefully adorn the walls.
-Furnishings here have an understated glamour, and a neutral colour palette throughout instils a sense of calm.
-If you’re looking for a relaxing, luxurious escape to Majorca, this is the villa for you.
+Villa Octavia spoils you with views, whether you’re admiring the glistening Gulf of Heraklion towards the island of Dia or the lights of the island’s capital through the numerous windows – floor-to-ceiling or lateral bedside slits of glass, or the stone-clad walls.
+The property’s decor exhibits a coastally themed meets modern Scandi style, while the neutral colour palette and wood accents throughout instils a sense of calm.
+If you’re looking for a relaxing, luxurious escape to Crete, this is the villa for you.

 Take charge of your own quintessentially English estate when you stay at Broughton Hall.
 History spills out of every room here and it’s not hard to see how the life of landed gentry has evolved over the last 900 years.
 Owned by the same family for 33 generations, there are chandeliers, artworks by old masters, a fragrant orangery and a library any book lover will get lost in – not to mention an outdoor pool, tennis court and wellbeing centre.